 Korcula Island (pronounced KOR-chu-la), also known as the Emerald Isle, is one of the absolute best islands near Dubrovnik.
 Located in southern Dalmatia, this small, 279-square-kilometer island is a favorite among travelers.
 A place of culture, history, beauty, and charm, the island of Korcula offers a variety of activities and unique traditions all surrounded by the stunning Adriatic sea and excellent Korcula weather.

 If you ask the locals, they will tell you that Marco Polo was born there.
 Aside from that, Korcula is ideal for heading off on foot and exploring.
-The main town is also called Korcula, but Vela Luka is a town to enjoy, and this is also where you get the ferry.
+The main town is also called Korcula, but Vela Luka is a great town to enjoy, and this is also where you get the ferry.

 Best For Marine Life